Corporate Bios

 Eugene “Rod” Roddenberry

-As the son of legendary science fiction producer Gene Roddenberry, whose Star Trek series changed the face of television and continues to inspire today, Roddenberry has followed in his father’s footsteps to be a catalyst in the creation of a world where humanity works together for the greater good.
+As the son of legendary science fiction producer Gene Roddenberry, whose Star Trek series changed television as well as the world, Roddenberry has followed in his father’s footsteps facilitating a world where humanity works together for the greater good.

-In 2006, Roddenberry became chief executive officer of Roddenberry Entertainment, a science fiction leader with a tradition of groundbreaking entertainment.
-Roddenberry Entertainment builds on the best of Gene Roddenberry’s work and continues to pioneer the development of a multimedia portfolio of smart and provocative science fiction that incorporates graphic novels, comics, television and film projects, including the critically acclaimed Trek Nation, which debuted in 2011.
+In 2006, Roddenberry became Chief Executive Officer of Roddenberry Entertainment, a science fiction leader with a tradition of groundbreaking entertainment.
+Roddenberry Entertainment builds on the best of Gene Roddenberry’s work and continues to pioneer the development of a multimedia portfolio of smart and provocative science fiction that incorporates graphic novels, podcasts, television, and film projects, including the critically-acclaimed documentary Trek Nation, which details Roddenberry’s 10-year exploration of his father’s life.

-Trek Nation is the documentation of Roddenberry’s 10-year journey to explore his father’s life.
-The undertaking inspired him to fully embrace the vision Gene had for the world and invest himself in its future.
+Over the past many years Roddenberry has been inspired to fully embrace Star Trek’s vision and invest in our future.
 One expression of this was the founding of The Roddenberry Foundation in 2010.
-The Roddenberry Foundation funds paradigm-changing solutions to critical global issues in science and technology, the environment, education and humanitarian advances.
+The Roddenberry Foundation funds paradigm-changing solutions to critical global issues with the objective of making Star Trek’s future a reality.

 Trevor Roth